I did not enjoy going to church last Sunday.

 “I appreciate you saying that,” I said, wiping tears away.
 And after I apologized again, I gave her a tight hug and sent her back to Sunday school.
 She was smiling.

 It was a hard moment — not so much the apology though.
 I’ve been doing that with my kids ever since they were old enough to understand what I was saying.
-That’s something I saw modeled really well by my friends Renee and Steve Blair when they were doing an imperfect job raising their own kids.
+That’s something I saw modeled really well by my friends Renee and Steve when they were doing an imperfect job raising their own kids.
 Unfortunately though, I think parents like Renee and Steve are rare.

 Refusing to Apologize — Really Apologize